🎙️ 1M+ creators use this voice AI — free tier, no CC required

 Choose Replit When...

-• You want zero-setup, browser-based development
+• Zero-setup, browser-based development

-• You need instant deployment and sharing
+• Instant deployment and sharing

-• You want real-time collaboration features
+• Real-time collaboration features

 Choose Windsurf When...

-• You prefer plan-first over diff-first workflows
+• You prefer autonomous Cascade agent over diff-first

-• You want a generous free tier
+• You want the best free tier available

-• Budget is a concern ($15/mo vs $20/mo)
+• Budget is a concern (~$15/mo vs $20/mo)

 Stick with VS Code When...